MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-get-started.md

 ### 3. Check your Operating System

-You will need to download, install, and run the Migration Assistant on one of the following operating systems:
+You'll need to download, install, and run the Migration Assistant on one of the following operating systems:

 - Windows 11,10,8.1,7
 - Windows Vista